amwebexpert/etoolbox/README.md

 - global OS shortcuts
 - dedicated OS window
-- ability to select exactly where a file will be stored whenever the SPA offers a `Save As...` button
+- ability to select exactly where a file will be stored whenever the SPA offers a `Save As…` button
 - etc.

 Again feel free to try out the [online demo](https://amwebexpert.github.io/etoolbox/) before trying to package the `Electron` app for your platform :-) since you will enjoy: